etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-a-navigation-bar-component.md

 This main flow illustrates that each navigation bar component can implement its own visualization by providing/using a custom template and component.

-##  Implementing a navigation bar component
+##  Implementing a Navigation Bar Component

-To create a component which is shown in the navigation bar the following parts need to be implemented:
+To create a component which is shown in the navigation bar, the following parts need to be implemented:

   * create a java class (the component) which represents the navigation bar component on the server
   * create a template which generates the javascript which creates the component on the client